nguyenvulebinh/deutsche-exam-b2/README.md

 1. Create test data files in the appropriate directory (e.g., `data_mocktest/lesen/teil_3/`)
 2. Create a manifest file using the new format: `data_mocktest/lesen/teil_3_manifest.json`
 3. Create a new test type implementation in `js/test-types/` (e.g., `lesen-teil-3.js`)
+4. Create a component in `js/components/parts/` if needed (e.g., `Teil3Part.js`)
-4. Create an HTML test page in the `tests/` directory
+5. Create an HTML test page in the `tests/` directory
-5. Register the new test type in `app.js`
+6. Register the new test type in `app.js`

 ### Example: Creating a New Test Type